ultravioletrs/ai/fraud-detection/README.md

   ./build/cocos-cli data ../ai/fraud-detection/creditcard.csv ./private.pem
   ```

-- The computation will run and you will get an event that the results are ready.
+- The computation will run, and you will get an event that the results are ready.
 You can download the results by running the following command:

   ```bash
   ./build/cocos-cli results ./private.pem